 Normally, the Treasury curve is positively sloped, which means long-term interest rates are higher than short-term rates.
 This is typically due to the term premium that investors are required to hold longer-dated assets.
 The opposite, an inverted yield curve can occur when the Federal Reserve tightens monetary policy to put the brakes on a growing economy or increasing inflation worries.
 Since inversions often precedes recession, an inverted yield curve is viewed as a leading indicator of an upcoming economic downturn.

-The current shape of the yield curve in May 2019 is basically flat to slightly invested; there is now little difference between short and longer-term yields (see graph above).
+The current shape of the yield curve in May 2019 is basically flat to slightly inverted; there is now little difference between short and longer-term yields (see graph above).
 The current market belief is that slower growth and inflation are not demanding a higher risk premium for longer term bonds.
 However, several parts on the front end of the yield curve recently inverted slightly, raising some cause for concern.

 Analyzing data over the last 40 years shows that once an inversion occurs, a recession typically follows between 8 to 24 months down the road.
 That does not mean a recession is right around the corner.
 However, the recent weaker economic data is showing some signs that the odds of a recession or a rate cut have been increasing.
 A common measure of the yield curve is the difference between the 10-year and two-year Treasury rate.
 The 10-year U.S. Treasury minus the 2-year U.S. Treasury yield difference briefly broke 10bp, which means it is still positive, but the curve has steepened slightly.
 The flattening of the Treasury curve since last year is difficult to ignore, but we believe the rally is a little ahead of itself, even in the near term with the Fed being patient to future adjustments for the federal funds rate.
 The flattening of the Treasury curve since last year is difficult to ignore, but we believe the Fed will attempt to remain patient.
-However, the Fed may cut rates sooner if trade tensions continue to escalate and the economy weaken further.
+However, the Fed may cut rates sooner if trade tension continues to escalate and the economy weakens further.

 Opportunities and risks for government entities